Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular store-bought foods.

 In my opinion, this is the best recipe for brownies to sell or to eat, since it is cheap and the brownies turn out delicious.
 It also uses fairly basic ingredients, so you most likely won't have to go out ingredient shopping prior to making these.
 The instructions are simple and straightforward, so even kids can make these easy brownies for their school bake sales.

-Servings: around 35 mouth-watering brownies (I cut them into squares, around 5x5 cm each)
+- Servings: around 35 mouth-watering brownies (I cut them into squares, around 5x5 cm each); the amount of pieces you get will depend on the size you cut them into

 Here are the simple ingredients that are required to make these homemade brownies.
 Some ingredients can be easily substituted for others if you want to make the recipe cheaper or healthier.

-- 2/3 cup butter — Butter is healthier and much less disgusting in my opinion.
+- 2/3 cup butter: Butter is healthier more natural.
 However, in some countries, butter is significantly more expensive than margarine and using butter would cut your profits by at least 25% (at least in Brazil), so margarine can be used instead.
-Whichever one you choose, make sure that you pick the unsalted variety or your brownies and icing with have a salty aftertaste.
+Whichever one you choose, make sure that you pick the unsalted variety or your brownies and icing will have a salty aftertaste.
+Using either butter or margarine does not change the taste of the brownies, so your customers won't complain :)

-- 1/2 cup cocoa powder — You could also use powdered hot chocolate mixes instead, if these are cheaper in your area.
-However, using a powdered hot chocolate mix instead will make your brownies slightly lighter.
+- 1/2 cup cocoa powder: You could also use powdered hot chocolate mix instead if it is cheaper in your area.
+However, using a powdered hot chocolate mix instead will make the color of your brownies slightly lighter.
+You can also use a combination of the two.

 Butter and oil have different functions when it comes to brownies and other baked goods.
 Some recipes call for one ingredient or the other, depending on the desired texture of the final product.